-I packed up and headed down the road, trying to make sense of George's directions which included crossing a bridge and taking a right down a road for 4 miles, or something.
-George surprised me by popping round a corner as I headed down the Edzell high street.
-He'd been waiting for me, since finding the bridge is tricky.
+I packed up and headed down the road, trying to make sense of George’s directions which included crossing a bridge and taking a right down a road for 4 miles, or something.
+George surprised me by popping around a corner as I headed down the Edzell high street.
+He’d been waiting for me, since finding the bridge is tricky.
 Nice bloke that George.
 He was always looking out for me, for which I am grateful.
 We were joined then by Rob Chandler who I was to get to know better during the rest of the afternoon.
 Good guy.
 Fast walker.

 The bridge out of Edzell is impossible to find without local knowledge.
-It's a suspension food bridge that sways madly as you walk across it.
+It’s a suspension foot bridge that sways madly as you walk across it.
 George sent me over first, videotaping my crossing, which I half expect to see posted on the internet anyday.
 He took 80 hours of video during the Challenge and has published a video journal of the Challenge on his blog.
-We walked a very similar route and reliving it in video is very different than looking at photos: very vivid.
+We walked a very similar route and reliving it in the video is very different than looking at photos: very vivid.

 After the bridge, we marched down the road past an airforce base and through the Woods of Edzell.
 The word march is apt here because Rob and George must have been doing 4 mph here and I had to struggle to keep up with them.
 I prefer 3 mph on roads.

 As it turns out North Water Bridge is an uninspiring campground located next to what passes for an interstate highway in Scotland.
 Camping next to a highway is not my idea of a good time, but I was resigned to a social finish and had already walked 16 miles for the day.
 Be forewarned: the pleasures at North Water Bridge are few.
-The strongest drink in the camp store is milk, but there is wireless, a laundry and hot showers.
+The strongest drink in the camp store is milk, but there is wireless, laundry, and hot showers.

 We set up camp and hung out.
 I took a shower and Andy Howell interviewed me for the Outdoor Station podcast series.
 I ate and socialized a bit more, but the temperature started to drop and I got cold so I got into my sleeping bag and soon crashed for the night.